 You’ve finally landed a plumbing apprenticeship and your first day on the job is around the corner.
 You’re eager, nervous, and not quite sure what to expect from your master or journeyman plumber.
 More than anything, you want your new boss to feel like they hired the right guy or gal for the job.
 With our partners at Elkay, we talked to plumbers from across the country for the quick ways to make an impact on day one.
 Before you start on your journey to becoming a licensed plumber, check out the tips below!

 1. Be on Time

-This is good advice for any job or appointment, but it’s essential for you as a plumber to be organized before starting the workday by getting your tools together and thinking about the tasks on your plate.
+This is good advice for any job or appointment, but it’s essential for you as an entry level plumber to be organized before starting the workday by getting your tools together and thinking about the tasks on your plate.
 If you’re late to the first job site, you’ll probably be late to every job site thereafter.
 Plus, being early is a major sign of respect to your new peers.

 2. Ask Questions

 Your boss knows you’re new and doesn’t expect you to know everything.
 It’s okay to ask consult your employer and questions; it’s actually heavily encouraged!
 Make sure you pay attention and write down anything you won’t remember.
 Don’t ask too many questions in front of a client if you can help it, though – they may not realize you’re a new plumber apprentice and wonder if they hired the right person to install that Elkay sink (check out this guide to building a kitchen sink with Elkay to make sure that never happens!).

 Now through 3/31, take 10% OFF select Elkay products.
 Sign in to your PRO account to take 10% OFF ALL Elkay!